 The eCommerce and deliver industry is booming, and more profitable than ever.
 Now is a great time to purchase a FedEx Ground Route.
 Interest rates are lower than they have been in years, and as routes expand and the number of deliveries increase, there will be new opportunities for new route owners.

 Are you ready to purchase a FedEx Ground Route?
 Do you need help finding the right route for you?
 Contact us today at Route Advisors.
-We can help guide you through the process from vetting the route and the seller to financing and closing the deal on a new route and an exciting opportunity in a growing field.
+We can help guide you through the process from vetting the route and closing the deal on a new route.
+Provide you with an exciting opportunity in a growing field.